cname87/pp-cloudbuild/docs/development-guide.md

 ### Frontend build

 Run 'npm run build:dev' for development, or 'npm run build:e2e' for e2e test, or 'npm run build:prod' for production, from the frontend directory.

 These runs prettier on all files, then eslint, then transpiles, builds and creates a new dist directory containing the built files.

 An e2e build includes setting an environment file that allows certain error tests be carried out.
 A production build employs optimization techniques.

-Note: The scripts serve:dev, serve:e2e, and serve:production use the corresponding builds automatically to start a server running on <http://localhost:4200>.
+Note: The scripts serve:dev, serve:e2e, and serve:production, use the corresponding builds automatically to start a server running on <http://localhost:4200>.

 ## Running unit tests